nietras/dotnet-proposals/span-sort.md

 A concrete example could be in the training of Random Forests some methods employ feature sorting (with indeces) to find decision boundaries on.
 This involves a lot of data and data that can originate from unmanaged memory.

 ### Open Questions
+An important question regarding this proposal is whether the pattern with generic parameter `TComparer` (e.g. constrained to `where TComparer : IComparer<T>`) is a pattern that can be approved.
+This pattern allows for inlineable comparers at the cost of increased code size, if no value type comparers are used, there should be no difference.
+This pattern is also used in the proposal for `BinarySearch` in https://github.com/dotnet/corefx/issues/15818

 The API relies on being able to depend upon `System.Collections.Generic`, could this be an issue?

 @karelz @jkotas @jamesqo